julika3/topological_load_restoration/README.md

 - ValidationError.py (raised if load_restoration results are implausible)
 - helper_functions.py (functions for saving and retrieving data; conditional printing to console)
 - visualisation.py (all result visualisation functions)

+data
+- include your network_model and substation_info files here